Students at Woodrow Wilson Middle School took an eye-opening trip this month to the Michener Museum in Doylestown, Bucks County.

 “It makes me feel popular,” said Jada Thyman-Gaines, a student at Wilson.

 “It’s pretty cool.
-It makes me feel better about the school,” said Eylani Rodriguez-Perez, another student.
+It makes me feel better about the school,” said Leylani Rodriguez-Perez, another student.

 The Doylestown trip was a nice change of pace for the students, most of whom don’t leave the city often.
 Most Wilson field trips are within Philadelphia.

-“We went to Penn,” said Eylani, “and a Jewish museum this year.”
+“We went to Penn,” said Leylani, “and a Jewish museum this year.”

 The Doylestown trip was free for the students, arranged by the Rose Group.